electerm/electerm-sync-server-vercel/README.md

 ## Use

-fork this project to your own account or org and deployed to [Vercel.com](https://Vercel.com), put proper env in project env setting:
+fork this project to your own account or org and deployed to [Vercel.com](https://Vercel.com), put proper env in project env setting:(get mongodb url from [[cloud.mongodb.com](https://cloud.mongodb.com/))

 ```env
 JWT_SECRET=somesecretverycomplicated!@#